Siegmund Hildesheimer

 Siegmund Hildesheimer (1832–1896) was a German-born British publisher, best known for Christmas and other greetings cards, and postcards, produced by Siegmund Hildesheimer & Co Ltd, in London and Manchester.

 He was born in Halberstadt, Germany, the son of Abraham Hildesheimer and Sara Meyer.
 He moved to Manchester, England in the mid-1870s.

 His younger brother Albert Hildesheimer (1843–1924) was also active in publishing Christmas cards, and in 1881 went into partnership with Charles William Faulkner, as Hildesheimer & Faulkner, with offices at 41 Jewin Street, London.

 On 15 August 1858, Hildesheimer married Pauline Hirsh, and they had two daughters, Margarethe Hildesheimer and Anna Hildesheimer.

-He used some of early Beatrix Potter's drawings of rabbits for on Christmas cards that he published.
+He used some of Beatrix Potter's early drawings of rabbits for Christmas cards that he published.